Submission of Manuscripts

-2.1 Articles submitted for consideration should be in in electronic form, preferably emailed as a Microsoft Word or RTF file, double spaced, with margins of at least 2 cm.
+2.1 Articles submitted for consideration should be in electronic form, preferably emailed as a Microsoft Word or RTF file, double spaced, with margins of at least 2 cm.

 2.2 Context employs a reference style in general use in the Humanities; it does not make use of bibliographies, as full bibliographic citations should appear in footnotes.
 Exceptions may be made for articles clearly from within other scholarly traditions, such as the Social Sciences, including Ethnomusicology and Music Therapy.
-References should be set out according to the The Chicago Manual of Style (16th ed. or later), with the following exceptions:
+References should be set out according to the Chicago Manual of Style (16th ed. or later), with the following exceptions: